epcervantes7/btmorphmirror/docs/validation.rst

 .. [#f0] In accordance with the three-point soma format, the somatic surface is computed as :math:`A = 4 \times \pi \times r^2`.
 .. [#f1] Computed by `stats.no_bifurcations() + stats.no_terminals()`
 .. [#f2] We compute the raw, untranslated extend in X,Y and Z dimension.
-This is different from the translated and truncated extend used by L-Measure.
+This is different from aligning the axis with the first three principal components and including 95% of the data as is done in L-Measure and NeuroMorpho.org.
 .. [#f3] Computed by `np.mean(stats.get_diameters())`
 .. [#f4] Unclear how the NeuroMorpho.org value is generated.
 We compute the euclidean distance between each terminal point and the soma.
 A visual inspection shows that our value is correct.